lilyrdav/cosmetics-expiration-tracker/README.md

 * Wasted money from forgotten items
 * Cluttered collections with no visibility into expiration timelines

-Additionally, cosmetics products have different timelines once opened (e.g., mascara expires much faster than foundation and liquid/cream-based products expire faster than powder-based products), making manual tracking inconsistent and error-prone.
+Additionally, cosmetics products have different timelines once opened (e.g., liquid/cream-based products expire faster than powder-based products and products used around the eyes should be replaced more frquently), making manual tracking inconsistent and error-prone.

 ## Solution
 This application provides: